 MARINA DEL REY, Calif., Oct.
-31, 2019 /PRNewswire/ -- Armata Pharmaceuticals, Inc. (NYSE American: ARMP) ("Armata"), a clinical-stage biotechnology company focused on precisely targeted bacteriophage therapeutics for antibiotic-resistant infections, today issued the following letter to shareholders.
-The letter has been made available to all existing shareholders with the Proxy for the 2019 Armata Annual General Shareholders meeting to be held on December 10, 2019.
+29, 2020 /PRNewswire/ -- Armata Pharmaceuticals, Inc. (NYSE American: ARMP) ("Armata"), a clinical-stage biotechnology company focused on precisely targeted bacteriophage therapeutics for antibiotic-resistant and difficult-to-treat bacterial infections, today issued the following letter to shareholders.
+The letter has been made available to all existing shareholders with the Proxy for the 2020 Armata Annual General Shareholders meeting to be held on December 8, 2020.

 To my fellow shareholders:

 I am pleased to report that we have made significant progress over the past twelve months developing novel phage-based therapeutics to treat increasingly drug-resistant bacterial infections; however, our most significant achievement is perhaps our most recent.
 We received word from the U.S. Food and Drug Administration that our Investigational New Drug (IND) application has been cleared, paving the way for us to initiate a Phase 1b/2a clinical trial of our lead candidate, AP-PA02, in Pseudomonas aeruginosa infections without delay.
 Notwithstanding the challenges posed by the ongoing COVID-19 pandemic, we remain on track to initiate this trial by the end of the year, delivering on a key milestone and consistent with our original timeline.